Spin-orbit pumping

 Based on the physical picture of SO pumping as the cumulative effect of normal spin pumping from the rotating effective magnetic field observed between each scattering, it is clear that scattering processes work to reduce the SO pumping effect.
 It would therefore be of interest to study rotating electric fields in clean, ballistic systems to see if the SO pumping effect can be enhanced in such systems.
 We leave this for future work.

 \textit{Conclusion}.
-We have found using quasiclassical Keldysh theory that a rotating electric field can induce a magnetization and a spin-voltage above $\SI{100}{\micro\volt}$.
+We have found using quasiclassical Keldysh theory that a rotating electric field can induce a magnetization and a measurable spin-voltage of tens of $\si{\micro\volt}$.
 This spin-orbit pumping can be understood as a spin pumping from the effective magnetic field in the rest frame of the moving particles.
 This is because, despite the jumps occurring at each scattering event, the projection of the effective magnetic field onto the plane in which the electric field is applied always rotates in the same direction.
 Obtaining a spin-voltage above $\SI{10}{\micro\volt}$ with the material parameters used here requires a Rashba coupling of $\SI{e-12}{\electronvolt\meter}$.
-Rashba coupling strengths of this magnitude has been obtained experimentally in nanowires with applied electric fields~\cite{liang2012,takase2017}.
-One reason for this requirement is that spin-relaxation, both from inelastic relaxation and from SOC through Dyakonov-Perel relaxation, inhibits spin-orbit pumping.
+Rashba coupling strengths of this magnitude has been obtained experimentally at temperatures below $\SI{15}{\kelvin}$ in nanowires with applied electric fields~\cite{liang2012,takase2017}.
+One reason for this requirement is that spin relaxation, both from inelastic relaxation and from SOC through Dyakonov-Perel relaxation, inhibits spin-orbit pumping.
 Thus, it would be of interest to study rotating electric fields in clean, ballistic nanowires to see whether the spin-orbit pumping effect is stronger in such systems.
 Nevertheless, the findings presented here shows that spin-orbit pumping should be capable of producing an experimentally observable magnetization even in diffusive systems.